1975 Formula One season: Regulation changes

-Season Review
+Season report

 Race 1: Argentina

 The drivers went to Argentina to start the season, and it was Jean-Pierre Jarier in the Shadow who took pole position with the Brabhams of Carlos Pace and Carlos Reutemann second and third on the grid.
 However, poleman Jarier could not even start the race because his transmission failed on the parade lap.
 Home hero Reutemann took the lead from teammate Pace, with Niki Lauda's Ferrari third.

 Pace passed teammate Reutemann to take the lead but then spun off and dropped to seventh.
 James Hunt in his Hesketh soon overtook Lauda and then Reutemann, much to the chagrin of the crowd.
 By then, reigning world champion Emerson Fittipaldi in his McLaren was past Lauda and up to third, and soon took Reutemann for second as well.
 Fittipaldi closed in on Hunt and took the lead with 18 laps left.
 Pace recovered to fourth after his spin, but it was to no avail as his engine blew up.
 Fittipaldi started his title defence with a win, Hunt was a superb second, and Reutemann third in front of his home crowd.